Juan-Jones/blogsphere/content/blog/how-to-start-a-podcast.md

 ### 4. Purchase Web Hosting Plan

 You must purchase a web-hosting plan if you want to launch a professional podcast.
 The most common question most beginners have is ‘how do I know which web hosting company to pick’?
 Well, it depends on the nature of your blog.
-If you have a shopping blog, you probably should consider {{< cloakedlink "Become a Shopify Expert" "https://shopify.pxf.io/c/3661625/1728804/13624" "Recommends Shopify" >}}, Web.com, or {{< cloakedlink "Networksolutions" "https://shopify.pxf.io/c/3661625/1728804/13624" "Recommends Networksolutions" >}}.
+If you have a shopping blog, you probably should consider , Web.com, or .
 Web Hosting companies that specialize in the eCommerce industry.
 However, if you have a content site, you can use just about any company.

 It’s important to understand, Web Hosting can get expensive.
-Therefore, you should search for inexpensive Web Hosting companies like Bluehost, Google, or WordPress.
+Therefore, you should search for inexpensive Web Hosting companies like {{< cloakedlink "Shopify" "https://shopify.pxf.io/c/3661625/1728804/13624" "Recommends Shopify" >}} Bluehost, Google, or WordPress.

 ### 5. Get a Domain Name

 It is advised to simultaneously get a domain name and Web Hosting plan.
 For the simple fact, most companies will give you a discount when you purchase bundle packages.
-I recommend {{< cloakedlink "Web.com" "https://web.yoxl.net/c/3661625/362108/1642" "Recommends Web.com" > }} and Google Domains.
+I recommend {{< cloakedlink "Web.com" "https://web.yoxl.net/c/3661625/362108/1642" "Recommends Web" >}}  and Google Domains.
 These companies are not only renowned but also offer cost-effective solutions.

 ### 6. Get Equipment